Authentication

 Some points to note when using the endpoint with a refresh token:

-• Requests to the endpoint require basic access authentication with your client ID as the username and your client secret as the password.
+• Requests to the endpoint must be authenticated, and we recommend using the basic access authentication(opens in a new tab or window) method.
 For basic access authentication, the {credentials} string must be a Base64 encoded value of {client id}:{client secret}.

 • When exchanging a refresh token for a new access token, you must set grant_type to refresh_token.